sevyharris/MonteCoffee/documentation/tutorials/coox.rst

 --------------------------------------------
 In this step, the reaction energies, or methods to calculate these, are defined in `user_energy.py <../api/NeighborKMC.examples.surface.html#module-NeighborKMC.examples.Pt_111_COOx.user_energy>`_ and the entropies in `user_entropy.py <../api/NeighborKMC.examples.surface.html#module-NeighborKMC.examples.Pt_111_COOx.user_entropy>`_.
 That makes it simple to do all the book-keeping accordingly.

-We used the from density functional theory obtained energies for the adsorption of Oxygen on the fcc site and of CO on the top site and diffusion constants for Oxygen to diffuse from fcc to fcc site and for CO for from top to top site.
-It should be noted that the adsorption energies are in this example defined positively in contradiction to the more generally used negative notation in theoretical papers.
+We used the from density functional theory obtained energies for the adsorption of oxygen on the fcc site and of CO on the top site and diffusion constants for oxygen to diffuse from fcc to fcc site and for CO for from top to top site.
+In this example, the adsorption energies are defined to be positiv in contradiction to the more generally used negative notation in theoretical papers.

 .. code-block:: python